mrjk/keepassx-cli/README.md

 keepassx-cli profile ls
 ```

+### Local keyring support (auto-unlock)

-To save profile password (aka kbdx password):
+To save profile password (aka kbdx password) into your keyring:
 ```
 keepassx-cli profile password john
 ```
-Password will ideally be saved in local keyring, or directly in clear text in the profile config file.
+Password will ideally be saved in local keyring, or directly in clear text in the profile config file when keyring is not enabled.

+   Note: There is no way to save kbdx password in keyring without profile.

 ### Command line usage